VivianLin61/Sorting-Visualization/README.md

 * Selection Sort
 * Insertion Sort \

-I built this application because I was interested in sorting algorithms and wanted to see differences between each algorithm visually.
+I built this application because I was interested in sorting algorithms and wanted to see the differences between each algorithm visually.
 You can access it here: https://sorting-visualization-vivian.netlify.app/